ohej/alfresco-tutorials/aikau/tutorial/tutorial.md

 	    <span data-dojo-attach-point="payloadContainer"></span>
 	</div>

-The widget itself is also easy, it pulls in TopicsMixin, setup the template with some i18n.
-It also subscribes to the topic, once it receive something it uses `domConstruct` to create a `<p>` element with the text.
+The widget itself is also easy, it pulls in TopicsMixin and setup the template with i18n.
+It also subscribes to the topic, and once it receives something, it uses `domConstruct` to create a `<p>` element with the text.

 `src/main/amp/web/js/example/widgets/RenderWidget.js`